materials-discovery/data-campaign-2122/SpringerMaterials_TeamRoom2.md

         - if other specify:
 * Experimental Data:
   * Describe the classes and types of materials covered.
-    *  metal, non-metal, and compounds.
+    *  metal, non-metal, compounds, and polymers.
 * Access rights:
   - [x] Free to all
   - [ ] Commercial